j-berg-au/BOUNDLESS/content/Character Creation/Adepts/Adept Talents.md

 ##### Behold, My Magnificent Creation
 *Prerequisite: [[Artisan]], [[Adept Talents#Behold, My Glorious Creation|Behold, My Glorious Creation]]*
 Your weapon is finally how you have dreamt it.
 You may further modify your weapon, using an additional 2 Modifications from those listed below or those listed in [[Adept Talents#Behold, My Creation|Behold, My Creation]] or [[Adept Talents#Behold, My Glorious Creation|Behold, My Glorious Creation]].

+If you have multiple Weapons, you may apply one Modification to each Weapon or apply 2 Modifications to a single Weapon.

 | **Modification**    | **Description**                                                                                                  |
 | :------------------ | ---------------------------------------------------------------------------------------------------------------- |